 Roasting the garlic

-Place the wrapped garlic bulbs in the preheated oven and let them roast for about 35-40 minutes.
-The garlic is ready when the cloves have become soft and golden brown.
-Remove the garlic from the oven and let it cool down before unwrapping it.
+Place the wrapped garlic bulbs in the preheated oven and roast for about 35-40 minutes.
+The garlic is ready when the cloves are soft and golden brown.
+Remove the garlic from the oven and let it cool slightly before unwrapping.

 Cooling and using the roasted garlic

-Let the roasted garlic bulbs cool until you can touch them.
-Then gently squeeze the base of the garlic bulbs to release the soft garlic paste.
-You can use the roasted garlic paste right away in various dishes, or store it in an airtight container in the refrigerator.
+Let the roasted garlic bulbs cool until they are touchable.
+Then gently squeeze the base of the bulbs to release the softened garlic paste.
+You can use the roasted garlic paste immediately in various dishes, or store it in an airtight container in the refrigerator.

 Delicious recipes with roasted garlic

-Now that you know everything about roasting garlic, you probably want to know how to use roasted garlic in dishes.
-Below we share some delicious recipes in which roasted garlic plays the leading role:
+Now that you know all about roasting garlic, you're probably curious how to use it in dishes.
+Below, we share some delicious recipes featuring roasted garlic:

 Roasted garlic as a seasoning

-Use roasted garlic as a flavoring in various dishes, such as pasta, stews and risotto.
-Add a few cloves of roasted garlic to the sauce or dish and enjoy the subtle and creamy flavor.
+Use roasted garlic as a flavoring in various dishes, such as pasta, stews, and risotto.
+Add a few cloves of roasted garlic to a sauce or dish and enjoy the subtle, creamy flavor.

 [product=pasta machine]